chevereto/blog/_posts/2020/2020-07-07-chevereto-13th-anniversary.md

   - upcoming
   - announcement
 ---
-Within the years, the use case for Chevereto has been shifted a lot and it has evolved to a point where it has a very distinctive appeal shaped by my way of interpreting the user needs around it.
-Chevereto turns 13 with a install base of somewhere near **15,000 public installations** and I'm still just one guy in development.
+Within the years the use case for Chevereto has been shifted a lot and it has evolved to a point where it has a very distinctive appeal shaped by my way of interpreting the user needs around it.
+Chevereto turns 13 with an install base of near **15,000 public installations** and I'm one guy in development.

 My goal with Chevereto is to turn it into a distributed project around the need of self-hosting media content.
 I want to turn Chevereto into a large media sharing solution, on pair with the same offering of closed services.

-I also want to stop being one guy behind this.
+I want to stop being one guy behind this.
 To achieve that, I've been working for years in what I'm about to announce.

 Today, I celebrate another year of Chevereto by announcing the initial development of the next major version: **Chevereto V4**.